Things to do in Zurich, Switzerland

-Culture abounds in its streets with ancient and medieval architecture, regular events and festivals, and more than 50 museums.
+Culture abounds in its streets with ancient and medieval architecture, regular events and festivals, the impressive Zurich Opera House, and more than 50 museums.
 Zurich's Old Town is a walk through history itself, while its popular shopping streets and its Zurich West neighborhood bring a dose of hip modernity into the picture.

 The crowd is a mix of young students, sharp business professionals, and wide-eyed tourists.
 Even with this diverse ensemble, the city is always impeccable, and you will not find any trace of trash in the streets.
 Trains, planes, and trams arrive on the dot, as if tuned to the precise beat of a Swiss watch.

 In short, Zurich seems to have it all: mountains, rivers, lakes, restaurants, culture, museums, shopping, and the largest density of nightclubs in the country.
 Here are the top 10 things to do in this breathtaking city.